-Dr. William Hobbs was born in Maryland around 1800.
+Dr. William Hobbs was born in Maryland on December 24, 1800.
 Very little is known about his life before coming to Bloomington including who his parents were.
 It is known that he attended Georgetown University in Washington, D.C. and was educated as a Catholic.

 Hobbs likely arrived in Bloomington, IL around 1837 or 1838.
 One local resident, James S. Ewing, recalled that Hobbs came to Bloomington from Louisville, Kentucky but no records of where he lived before coming to Bloomington have been found.
 During his life in Bloomington, Hobbs tried his hand at several different business ventures, all of which failed.
 Local resident Caroline Kimball stated that while he was one of the best and kindest of men in the world, he was destitute of all business ability.

 When Hobbs first arrived he opened a dental practice.
 It was said that he began practicing dentistry somewhere out East (possibly in Maryland where he was born) prior to coming to Bloomington but it is not known where.
 According to an advertisement he published in the Bloomington Observer, he stated he would “feel grateful for the patronage of the public” at his newly established business.
 However, his practice only lasted a short time.
 According to Mrs. Virginia Graves, he did not have much success as a dentist because he was not a professional.
 His method of dentistry was also unpopular.
 Instead of extracting or pulling out the teeth of the patient, he twisted them out, which was